And You and I: II. Eclipse (3:47 – 6:12)

 III.
-The Preacher, The Teacher (6:12 - 9:25)
+The Preacher, The Teacher (6:12 – 9:25)

-This section begins with Howe introducing a new musical theme in 3/4 meter — an intricate folk-influenced polyphonic guitar part featuring a melody on the low strings punctuated by strummed chords on the off beats.
-Wakeman enters with a Minimoog line, a variation of sorts to the opening "Cord Of Life" Minimoog melody.
-The melody and lyrical structure are very similar to that of "Cord of Life", with some variations, including a brief bass interlude by Chris Squire, and a synthesizer solo by Rick Wakeman (another variation on the "Cord Of Life" theme, this time in a minor key).
-The last stanza again consists of lines from "Cord of Life", now sung at a different tempo and against primarily minor chords.
-At 8:34 there is a reprise of the previous 3/4 instrumental section of "Eclipse", which lasts until approximately 9:12.
-The section ends with a cadenza-like orchestral statement, on Mellotron and Minimoog, reminiscent of neo-Wagnerian compositions by Richard Strauss or Anton Bruckner.
+This section begins with Howe introducing a new musical theme in 3/4 meter — a folk-influenced polyphonic guitar part featuring a melody on the low strings punctuated by strummed chords on the off beats.
+Wakeman enters with a Minimoog line, a variation of sorts to the opening "Cord of Life" Minimoog melody.
+The melody and lyrical structure are very similar to that of "Cord of Life," with some variations, including a brief bass interlude by Chris Squire, and a synthesizer solo by Rick Wakeman (another variation on the "Cord Of Life" theme, this time in a minor key).
+The last stanza again consists of lines from "Cord of Life," now sung at a different tempo and against primarily minor chords.
+At 8:34 there is a reprise of the previous 3/4 instrumental section of "Eclipse," which lasts until approximately 9:12.
+The section ends with a cadenza-like orchestral statement, on Mellotron and Minimoog.

 IV.
-Apocalypse (9:25 - 10:08)
+Apocalypse (9:25 – 10:08)

 "Apocalypse" is the shortest piece of the song, clocking in at about 45 seconds in length.
-It is in 3/4 time, in the key of E major and musically and lyrically derived from the final part of "Cord Of Life".
+It is in 3/4 time, in the key of E major and musically and lyrically derived from the final part of "Cord Of Life."
 Lyrically it consists only of four lines, accompanied only by Howe's guitars, acoustic and steel.